 In all of these cases, consent should be sought and given.
-If the students make it clear that physical contact would not be welcomed, then it must not be imposed upon them against their wishes, unless as part of Restrictive Physical Intervention (see next section).
+If the students make it clear that physical contact would not be welcomed, then it must not be imposed upon them against their wishes, unless as part of Restrictive PhysicalIntervention (see next section).

-We exercise appropriate care when using physical contact; there are some students for whom physical contact would be inappropriate (such as those with a history of physical or sexual abuse, or those from certain cultural/religious groups).
+We exercise appropriate care when using physical contact (there is further guidance in our Student Protection policy); there are some students for whom physical contact would be inappropriate (such as those with a history of physical or sexual abuse, or those from certain cultural/religious groups).
 We pay careful attention to issues of gender and privacy, and to any specific requirements of certain cultural/religious groups.